Bank Hapoalim Anti-Money Laundering and Counter-Terrorist Financing Policy Statement

 Customers who are Politically Exposed Persons (PEP)

-- The bank screens its customer base to detect politically exposed persons.
+- The bank screens its customer base to detect politically exposed persons, in Israel or abroad.
 Accounts held by such persons will be rated as "High-Risk".

 Non-Provision of Service to Certain Customers